tankywoo/wiki.tankywoo.com/README.md

 	├── html
 	├── manage.sh
 	├── README.md
-	├── scripts
 	├── template
 	└── tkwiki

 `html` -- Generate the html file in this dir

-`scripts` -- Some scripts to manage this wiki project

 `template` -- The template the generate the html file